 All our lives, we’re told that one day we can retire and “live the good life.”
 With this carrot, formerly claimed by most at age 65, we put in our decades with an eye to the future.
+But what about seniors who are still working?

 Now a longitudinal National Health Interview Survey finds that those 65 and older who continue to work are healthier than their fully retired counterparts.
 A similar French study found those who retire later have a lower risk of developing dementia.